ronksks/RandomUser-API-dotnet/README.md

 http://localhost:5000/users<br />

 ## API Documentation
-This API allows you to request random user data from the external getRandomUser API.
+This API allows you to request random user data from the external getRandomUser API. <br />
 Below are the available endpoints:
 ### GET /users/random

 This endpoint returns a random user data.
 The response includes the following fields: